bilgedemir/reversing/README.md

-# reverse.c
+reverse.c

-reverse the characters of the word using a pointer
+ Reverse the characters of the word using a pointer